bobmuscarella/eDNA-LFDP/README.md

 2. Download the raw data files from Zenodo (Zenodo link).

-3. Transfer the unzipped Zenodo archive files ("Raw_data" and "Processed_data") into the cloned `eDNA-LFDP` repository.
+3. Transfer the folders from the unzipped Zenodo archive ZIP files ("Raw_data",  "Processed_data" and "LFDP_Reference_Library") into the cloned `eDNA-LFDP` repository.

 4. Open the R project (`eDNA-LFDP.Rproj`) in RStudio and go to the **Files** tab to open individual scripts.